-MAURITIUS-LISTED CIEL LIMITED MARKS ITS 110TH ANNIVERSARY WITH A REVENUE INCREASE OF OVER 50%
+Mauritius-listed CIEL Limited Marks its 110th Anniversary with a revenue increase of over 50%

-LONDON and PARIS, June 20, 2022 /PRNewswire/ -- Mauritius-listed African investment company CIEL Limited (CIEL.N0000) delivered its best year-to-date results since the COVID-19 pandemic, surpassing its previous performance just as it celebrates its 110th anniversary.
+LONDON and PARIS, June 20, 2022 (GLOBE NEWSWIRE) -- Mauritius-listed African investment company CIEL Limited (CIEL.N0000) delivered its best year-to-date results since the COVID-19 pandemic, surpassing its previous performance just as it celebrates its 110th anniversary.

 In the nine months to 31 March 2022, CIEL’s revenue grew 51% to USD 475 million, with an EBITDA margin increasing to 16.8% from 12.2% in the prior-year period.